 Ad Operations Specialist

-An ad operation specialist, or simply ad ops, is responsible for optimizing your clients' ad campaigns.
-They'll work closely with the media buyer to ensure that campaigns run smoothly and perform optimistically.
-They'll also handle ad campaign troubleshooting and resolve these issues.
+They'll work closely with the media buyer to ensure that campaigns run smoothly and perform optimally.
+They'll also handle ad campaign troubleshooting and come up with data driven strategies.

 Creative Designer

 But if you start your media buying business with a mere $5,000, covering the salaries of all four may be a tough challenge.
 As a starting point, one person might wear multiple hats.
-At the early stage, when the workload is not overwhelming, part-time or freelance specialists might be an option, too.

 Step #3: Buy a White-Label DSP and Rebrand It

-The core tech for your programmatic business is a demand-side platform where you will launch, manage, and optimize campaigns for your clients.
-You might have already seen solutions available for a quick start, where you just log in, deposit, and push the “launch” button.
-It might be the perfect fit for brands, but it’s not the same for advertising businesses.
+You might have already seen programmatic solutions available for a quick start, where you just log in, deposit, and push the “launch” button.

-Self-serve platforms might limit the scope of your offerings in many unpleasant ways:
+As for programmatic platforms, self-serve DSPs might limit the scope of your offerings in many unpleasant ways:

-3. Limited traffic.
+- Limited traffic.
 You can’t connect more traffic sources if you use a platform managed by a provider.
 You’ll be choosing from what they offer on their ad exchange.

-On the contrary, the white-label platform gives you full control over all I listed above, just as if you’ve built a DSP independently.
+On the contrary, the white-label platform gives you full control over all we listed above, just as if you’ve built a DSP independently.
 Yet, it comes at a lower price than a proprietary one.

 Epom DSP agency-friendly light package starts from 0250 monthly.
 With that price, you are SAVING on the tech stack, not vice versa.